mezmicrosoft/Microsoft_R_Server/README.md

-# Microsoft R Server (a.k.a.
-Revolution R Enterprise) Examples
+# Microsoft R Server Samples
-This is a repository to store source files of the examples developed using Microsoft R Server.
+This is a repository to showcase samples developed using Microsoft R Server.